Why is There so Much Hypocrisy in the Church?

 We live in a world where many professing Christians or church members live a double life and portray double standards.
 So for a few hours during a Sunday church service, some people act like “saints” and virtue signal – but then live like the devil every other day during the week.

-Furthermore on a weekly basis many church leaders around the world are exposed for various scandals including spiritual abuse, sexual misconduct and cultic behavior within the religious groups that they control.
+Furthermore, on a weekly basis many church leaders around the world are exposed for various scandals including spiritual abuse, sexual misconduct and cultic behavior within the religious groups that they control.

 Frequently, many other preachers are also exposed as conmen and charlatans who twist Scripture in order to brainwash and deceive their followers for monetary gain.

-Then there’s also the issue of divisions, church splits and all kinds of church politics which involve slander, backbiting and even violence as church leaders campaign for church titles and fight each other for institutional control and ownership of their religious groups.
+There’s also the issue of divisions, church splits and all kinds of church politics which involve slander, backbiting and even violence as church leaders campaign for church titles and fight each other for institutional control and ownership of their religious groups.

 Therefore hypocrisy in the church is witnessed and observed by both non-christians and true Christian believers.
 Unfortunately religious hypocrisy has become a major deterrent towards bringing people to a genuine saving relationship with Jesus Christ.